benp32x/vbix/README.md

 # Gotchas

 Technology is always changing, so sometimes things break.
 Linux Mint 22 Wilma recently released.
 I was testing an install of Mint not realising the ISO I downloaded was "version 22", which had JUST been released within the hour of me kicking off an install in virtualbox.
 I was getting a black screen on RDP connect, and I could not for the life of me figure out why.
-I eventually figured out that it was a brand new release of MINT, and days later when proper release notes were posted for Mint 22, it highlights all types of Virtualbox caveates.
+I eventually figured out that it was a brand new release of MINT, and days later when proper release notes were posted for Mint 22, it highlights all types of Virtualbox caveats.

-I say this merely to highlight "when its just not working", it probobly isn't the script, and most likely has to do with everything else going on between your client machine, virtualbox's version, how it was compiled, and the iso/img you are trying to run.
+I say this merely to highlight "when its just not working", it probably isn't the script, and most likely has to do with everything else going on between your client machine, virtualbox's version, how it was compiled, and the iso/img you are trying to run.
 Just be patient if you run into an issue, and take all the technology involved into consideration.